danieldeloretta/PHP-OSTKit/README.md

 ```

 # KNOWN ISSUES
+**UPDATE 23 MAY 2018**:
+Devs have apparently addressed the latency/timeout issues described below.
+Unsure about the name filters on the users, or the .
+I haven't tested any of these since they announced the fixes.
+YMMV.

 There are a few issues I have come across:

 * `list_users` when you provide the optional filter `name` it is apparently ignored and returns the list as if the filter was not passed.